godotengine/godot-docs/tutorials/3d/fps_tutorial/part_four.rst

 Adding the ammo pick ups
 ------------------------

-While adding health is good and all, we can't really reap the rewards from it since nothing can (currently) damage us.
+While adding health is good and all, we can't reap the rewards from it since nothing can (currently) damage us.
 Let's add some ammo pick ups next!

 Open up ``Ammo_Pickup.tscn``.
-Notice how it's structured exactly the same as ``Health_Pickup.tscn``, just with the meshes and trigger collision shapes changed slightly to adjust for the difference in mesh sizes.
+Notice how it's structured exactly the same as ``Health_Pickup.tscn``, but with the meshes and trigger collision shapes changed slightly to adjust for the difference in mesh sizes.

 Select ``Ammo_Pickup`` and add a new script called ``Ammo_Pickup.gd``.
 Add the following: